fredmorcos/transactions-engine/README.md

 There is unfortunately not much in the way of code documentation and extensive tests.
 The different ways an operation can fail - along with some notes - are documented with their respective structs.
 Small unit and integration tests are available for simple scenarios.

+### Operation structs are more bloated than necessary

+Operation structs (e.g. Deposit, Withdraw, etc...) don't really need to contain the client ID and the transaction ID and can just be thin wrappers around their values and states.
+This would simplify quite a few things, and would also reduce the number of required assertions.
+However, I am leaving them the way they currently are for good measure.